 source of pleasure in my life and I feel very fortunate that I love what I do,

 this day.
+My Most recent book is a newer, up to date book on one piece knitting.
 For the past 15 years I have worked with Quarto US, and editor Linda

 Neubauer, who is the best ever.
 Linda, along with my family, has helped me navigate